A very low cost thermoelectric device captures the night cold by generating electricity that powers an LED.

 The whole system can be assembled with purchased or recycled components, and Raman believes it can have vast practical applications for this too.

-"Our work shows how many opportunities there are to create energy also from radiative cooling, the exchange of temperature that happens at night," says the researcher.
-"It is a perfectly complementary technology to solar technology: it collects much less energy, but it can work when there is no sun".
+"Our work shows how many opportunities there are to create energy even from radiative cooling, the temperature exchange that happens at night," says the researcher.
+"It is a perfectly complementary technology to solar technology: it collects much less energy, but it can work when there is no sun."

 Aaswath P. Raman, Wei Li, Shanhui Fan.
 Generating Light from Darkness.
 Joule, 2019; DOI: 10.1016 / j.joule.2019.08.009